List of Subjects

 Intermediate Level

-At Intermediate Level, students delve into Algebra and Trigonometry, while also being introduced to new subjects such as Surds, Binomial Expansion, Differentiation and Integration with some applications, Matrices, Transformations, Permutations and Combinations and Probability.
-This level emphasises the reinforcement of fundamental techniques and aims to cultivate confidence in mathematical proficiency and reasoning.
+At Intermediate Level, students delve into Algebra and Trigonometry, while also being introduced to new subjects such as Surds, Binomial Expansion, Differentiation and Integration with some applications, Matrices, Transformations, Permutations and Combinations, and Probability.
+This level emphasises the reinforcement of fundamental techniques and aims to build confidence in mathematical proficiency and reasoning.

 SEC Level (Revision Course)